One moment...

 Built Environment Specialist

-Every time you enter a building, you put your life in the hands of the people who designed, constructed and maintain that structure and all the systems inside.
+Every time you enter a building, you put your life in the hands of the people who designed and constructed it and those who now maintain it and all the systems inside.

 You don’t think about these things when you enter a building.
-Environmental Health Practitioners (EHPs) who specialize in the safety of our built environment do.
+Environmental health practitioners who specialize in the safety of our built environment do.

-EHP/Built Environment Specialists monitor the safety of homes, apartments, schools, and other buildings.
+Built environment specialists are environmental health practitioners who monitor the safety of homes, apartments, schools and other buildings.
 They are trained to assess basic structural soundness and to inspect buildings for evidence of poor maintenance, infestation, fire hazards, blocked exits, lead paint, poor air or water quality, improper sanitation and other potential health concerns.

-Other EHP/Build Environment Specialists focus on design and planning, applying the latest research about potential hazards, such as asbestos or mold, to improve building design and reduce risks.
+Other built environment specialists focus on design and planning, applying the latest research about potential hazards, such as asbestos or mold, to improve building design and reduce risks.

 Working Conditions